Why Emotional Abuse Can Cause a Nervous Breakdown and How You Can Recover

 One of the most powerful aspects of residential mental health treatment for survivors of emotional abuse is often the feeling of belonging.
 Emotional abuse is an isolating and lonely experience that can keep you feeling alienated even from those closest to you.
 In a residential treatment program, you are able to immerse yourself in social experience both through group therapies and everyday living, helping you quickly connect to compassionate peers who will be your allies in healing.
 That feeling of connection can be transformative and instrumental in your recovery process, giving you the ability to imagine a social world outside of the abusive relationship and the strength you need to move toward the life you truly want.

 Treatment at Bridges to Recovery

-At Bridges to Recovery, we specialize in diagnosing and treating psychiatric and emotional issues.
+At Bridges to Recovery, we specialize in diagnosing and treating psychiatric and emotional issues such as trauma and nervous breakdowns.
 We provide compassionate and effective care in a serene residential setting so clients can focus on their treatment and recovery without the worries of external pressures and stressors.

 Contact us to learn more about our renowned Los Angeles and San Diego programs.
 We can help you or your loved one start on the path to healing.